clarkcb/xsearch/README.md

 I use Maven to build and manage dependencies for the Java and Scala versions.
 You will find _pom.xml_ files at the roots of those source trees.

-To build the <code>javasearch</code> and <code>scalasearch</code> versions I run this command in those root directories:
+To build the `javasearch` and `scalasearch` versions I run this command in those root directories:

-    $ mvn clean install
+    $ mvn clean package

 This creates the executable jar under the _target_ directory.
 To run them I created bash scripts at their root levels - _javasearch_ and _scalasearch_ - to which I then created soft links under _~/bin_.
-You will need to edit those scripts to change the path to the jar if xsearch is not cloned under _~/src/git/xsearch_.
+You will need to edit those scripts to change the path to the jar if `xsearch` is not cloned under _~/src/git/xsearch_.

 I do plan to switch the Scala version over to SBT but that hasn't happened yet.